 A polished, pre-professional student ready to demonstrate that Colby is educating another generation of smart, engaging, inquisitive young adults ready to take on the challenges and responsibilities of the next generation of business leaders.

-Advance registration is required, along with a $20.00 deposit (refundable upon participation) if you plan to take the Career Center sponsored bus.
+Advance registration is required, along with a $20.00 deposit (refundable upon participation) for all attendees (bus or self-driving).

 Instructions for Resume Review and Application Submission: